 Some exciting changes are coming for SOPHIA.
 If you are interested in learning more about SOPHIA than is listed on this Web site, contact Executive Director Dr. Eric Thomas Weber of the University of Mississippi.

-We are organizing a panel for the Eastern Division meeting of the American Philosophical Association.
-Details are coming soon.
+We have organized the following panel for the 2014 Eastern Division meeting of the American Philosophical Association (Program), which will be held in Philadelphia, PA.

 Visit the "Events" page to learn about SOPHIA's 2009 through 2014 activities.